 From this early record , the family quickly scattered.
 Bindon Abbey, in the parish of East Stoke, Dorset was founded in 1172, by Robert de Newburgh and Maud his wife, who endowed it for monks of the Cistercian order; it was dedicated to St. Mary.

 Winfrith-Newburgh, again in Dorset was a large holding of the family in ancient times.
 "This is a very extensive and ancient parish, giving name to the hundred.
 It formerly belonged to the family of Newburgh, who had a seat here, of which there are no traces."

 A tone time East Lullworth in Dorset was "at a very early period, in the possession of the De Lolleworths, and subsequently of the Newburghs, who succeeded to the property in the reign of Edward I." (the family inherited East Lullworth and gave it up during the reign of Edward I. In the 16th and 17th century this parish would pass to the Howards and then to the Weld family.)

 "Wellesbourn [in Warwickshire] was given by the Conqueror to Henry de Newburg, and was afterwards granted, as is supposed, by one of the Norman earls of Warwick to Robert de Hasting."

 Early History of the Newbrow family

 This web page shows only a small excerpt of our Newbrow research.
-Another 104 words (7 lines of text) covering the years 126 and 1267 are included under the topic Early Newbrow History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1158, 1172, 1242, 1245, 1263, 1267, 1322, 1395, 1430, 1541, 1600 and 1889 are included under the topic Early Newbrow History in all our PDF Extended History products and printed products wherever possible.

 Newbrow Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Newborough, Newburgh and others.

-Early Notables of the Newbrow family (pre 1700)
+Early Notables of the Newbrow family

 More information is included under the topic Early Newbrow Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Newbrow family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
-Some of the first North American settlers with Newbrow name or one of its variants: E. P. Newbrough settled in San Francisco in 1850; Thomas Newberry settled in New England in 1630; John Newberry settled in New York in 1775.
+Some of the first North American settlers with Newbrow name or one of its variants: E. P. Newbrough settled in San Francisco in 1850; Thomas NewBerry settled in New England in 1630; John Newberry settled in New York in 1775.